rplab/Ganz-Baker-Image-Velocimetry-Analysis/README.md

 ### 10.)
 Known bugs / problems

-* The "Play Sound" button won't work, because playMotilityAsSound.m is missing.
-* There may be errors or problems for movies smaller than 30 frames, due to hard-coded filter window sizes.
-* There may be an error when using the new (2019) version of PIVLab.
+* There may be an error when using the 2019 version of PIVLab.
 This is probably easy to fix, but we haven't looked into it yet.
 (RP, April 9, 2019.)